 - Pick up litter around your neighborhood or business so that trash doesn't collect on drainage inlets or clog storm sewer pipes.
 If you see someone littering, report the incident to the Trophy Club police.

 - If you spot a blocked drain or notice illegal dumping, call 682-238-2915, and an inspector will investigate.

-- Putting ANY foreign substances into the storm sewer is a violation of Town ordinance
+- Putting any foreign substances into the storm sewer is a violation of the Town ordinance